 According to a recent article I read in Harvard Business Review, "most employees want to be productive, but the organization too often gets in their way.
 Our research indicates that the average company loses more than 20% of its productive capacity — more than a day each week — to what we call 'organizational drag,' the structures and processes that consume valuable time and prevent people from getting things done."
 What productivity KPIs (Key Performance Indicators) and metrics can we measure employee performance, employee satisfaction and employee engagement?

 The article continued to say that "people have huge amounts of discretionary energy that they could devote to their work, but many are not sufficiently inspired to do so.
 Virtually every employee can bring more to their job, but many don’t invest the additional ingenuity and creativity that they could to improve productivity.
 Inspired employees bring more discretionary energy to their work every day.
 As a result, they are 125% more productive than an employee who is merely satisfied.
 Stated differently, one inspired employee can produce as much as 2.25 satisfied employees."

 Wow!
 I was stunned by this data!

 Let’s focus on the KPIs and productivity metrics that you are currently measuring.
 Do they promote and engage your employees in producing the output you are seeking?
 What key productivity metrics and KPIs should you be measuring to ensure your company is growing at the pace that you desire?

 During your next planning session, you should do a KPI audit as a starting point to evaluate what KPIs are promoting productivity and which are not.
 Take a look at all of your KPI examples, for the ones that are not promoting productivity, ask yourself why?
 If you don’t need it, toss it.
 If you still need it, talk through how you can reframe it to give you the output you desire.
-You need to measure the performance of the team with the right key performance indicators.
+You need to measure the performance of the team with the right key performance indicators, as well personal performance KPIs to make sure that you are contributing to the team.